dyne/tomb/KNOWN_BUGS.md

 # Password bug in X11 when using pinentry-curses
-## Issue with Tomb version 2.0 to 2.7
+## Issue with Tomb version 2.6 and 2.7

 This bug affects systems with a running X11 DISPLAY, but where only pinentry-ncurses is installed.
 It wrongly reads the input password: no